birkin/iip-word-lists/new version test/README.md

   4. [Docker](https://www.docker.com) (for Morpheus-Perseids)

 Setup for step 2:
--download the TreeTagger, as well as a latin library and the python tree tagger wrapper.
+1. download the TreeTagger, as well as a latin library and the python tree tagger wrapper.
--create bin, cmd, and lib directories in the same folder,and check the tree-tagger-latin file for what should be in each folder
+2. create bin, cmd, and lib directories in the same folder,and check the tree-tagger-latin file for what should be in each folder
--in line 23 of step2.py, when specifying the TAGDIR variable to the treetagger, set it to the directory where the bin,cmd, and lib directories are located
+3. in line 23 of step2.py, when specifying the TAGDIR variable to the treetagger, set it to the directory where the bin,cmd, and lib directories are located

+Setup for step3:
+1. download PerseusDL/morpheus, Morpheus-Perseids, and Docker from the links above
+2. when compiling PerseusDL/morpheus, follow instructions here https://github.com/PerseusDL/morpheus/issues/16 if running make produces an error

 ## Running the scripts